misakisaysyes/CSS-The-Definitive-Guide-4th-zh/docs/ch9.md

 <Figures figure="9-103">Dealing with hard resets in repeating-gradient images</Figures>

 You may have noticed that none of the repeating gradients we’ve seen so far have a defined size.
-That means the images are defaulting in size to the full background posi‐ tioning area of the element to which they’re applied, per the default behavior for images that have no intrinsic height and width.
-If you were to resize a repeatinggradient image using background-size, the repeating gradient would only be visible within the gradient image.
-If you then repeated it using background-repeat, you could very easily be back to the situation of having discontinuities in your back‐ ground, as illustrated in Figure 9-104:
+That means the images are defaulting in size to the full background positioning area of the element to which they’re applied, per the default behavior for images that have no intrinsic height and width.
+If you were to resize a repeatinggradient image using `background-size`, the repeating gradient would only be visible within the gradient image.
+If you then repeated it using `background-repeat`, you could very easily be back to the situation of having discontinuities in your background, as illustrated in Figure 9-104:

 ```css
 h1.exmpl {